Perlence/elaborate-lastfm-charts/README.md

 Installation
 ------------

-To install the application you need Python 2.7, Ruby, and a stable node.js.
+To install the application you need Python 3.5 or later and a stable Node.js.
-Also you need Redis to cache data from Last.fm.
+Also you need Redis to cache the data from Last.fm.

 -   Clone the repository: